jundalisay/superblist/content/en/material/solutions/fusion.md

 heading: Anti-gravity Principles
 title: How Qosts Can Make Fusion a Reality
 date: 2020-01-31
+weight:
 image: /graphics/physics/michelson.png
 description: "Fusion can be realized by artificial gravity just as stars use gravity for their fusion"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
 icon: /icons/spmat.png
+weight: 6
 ---

 The previous post explained the concept of [Qosts or the quantum of space time](/material/principles/part-2/chapter-03).
-These are points in spacetime that gather energy to create mass in order to create discrete things.
-These create spacetime by their mutual repulsion and, thus, are essential in levitation and teleportation.
+These are invisible spacetime particles that form vortices to  gather energy to create mass in order to create discrete things.

+These create natural movement by their mutual repulsion and, thus, are essential in levitation and teleportation.

 {{< youtube F5rqnidVUkY >}}